Peats is an ancient Anglo-Saxon

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations

 under which the name Peats has appeared include Peat, Peate, Peart, Pert, Pett and others.

 Early Notables of the Peats family (pre 1700)

-between the 15th and 17th centuries; Phineas Pett...
-Another 36 words (3 lines of text) are included under the topic Early Peats Notables in all our PDF Extended History products and printed products wherever possible.
+, and, though some of his kin may have settled in the north, it is more probable that he belonged to the...
+Another 106 words (8 lines of text) are included under the topic Early Peats Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peats family to the New World and Oceana

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England

 was oppressive and lacked opportunity for change.
 Thousands left England

 at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Peats arrived in North America very early: Joe and John Peat settled in Boston in 1635; Richard Peat settled in Virginia in 1754; Edward, and George Peat arrived in Philadelphia in 1878; Thomas Peart settled in Virginia in 1752.